 - Quality content.
 Content on your site should be timely and relevant.
 Clients and prospects are interested in how you can help serve their tax, accounting, and business needs.

-- Optimize your website for search engines.
-Your website should be reviewed for search engine optimization (SEO) annually.
+- Optimize your Accounting Website for search engines.
+Your Accounting website should be reviewed for search engine optimization (SEO) annually.
 SEO changes constantly.
 Let your annual review include a search for the newest SEO techniques.

 - Update your site regularly.
 Your website will always be in a state of evolution.
 Schedule regular updates and add meaningful content.
 Refresh text to make sure it is current.
 Post articles that would be of interest to your clients and prospects – articles that may move them to call you with questions – such as news about a 529 college savings plan, tax shelters, retirement planning, etc.